-You might wake up one morning only to realise that the hot showers you have been used to taking are not hot anymore.
+You might wake up one morning only to realize that the hot showers you have been used to taking are not hot anymore.
 Mostly, that happens due to a hot water heater that has stopped working or has sprung a leak.
-To continue enjoying the hot water showers, you will have to replace the hot water heater with a new one.
+To continue enjoying the hot water showers, replace the hot water heater with a new one.

-The type does not matter, but you have to ensure that you have selected something more efficient to handle the daily needs of your family.
+The type does not matter, but you have to ensure that you have selected something more efficient to handle your family’s daily needs.
 Generally, a family of four will need a 65-gallon unit, but experts within your area will help you choose the right size for your home.

 Removing the hot water heater and installing the new one

 Start by turning off the water heater.
-If you have a gas water heater, you will have to cut off the valve to switch it off.
+If you have a gas water heater, you must cut off the valve to switch it off.
 Now, turn off the water supply and turn on the hot water faucets in your house.
 Using a garden hose, drain your tank completely.
 The pipes are usually hard-plumbed, so you might need to cut the line or connection with the hot water heater connection hoses.

-Now, place the new water heater in place and connect all the pipes.
+Now, place the new water heater and connect all the pipes.
 If your old heater did not have connector hoses, add them when in this stage.
-Ensure that the hot water faucets are open and turn on your water supply because they will prevent trapping of air in your water lines.
+Ensure that the hot water faucets are open and turn on your water supply because they will prevent air trapping in your water lines.
 Allow the water to flow from the faucet for around one minute and then turn it off.
 Reconnect the wires and switch on the power source.
 Wait for the water to heat up.

-Routine upkeep will help maintain the hot water heater in the right shape for a long time.
+Routine upkeep will help maintain the water heater in the right shape for a long time.
 That means you should drain the heater at least twice in a year.
 The draining will get rid of any sediments and make it more efficient.
 Check the temperature knob on the heater and search for “vacation”.

 How to dispose of the worn-out hot water heater

 Hot water heater disposal process should be easy.
-If you hired a plumber to do the replacement, they will possibly haul away the hot water heater and dispose of it.
+If you hire a plumber to replace it, they will possibly haul away the hot water heater and dispose of it.
 That is a faster solution and it will help you avoid the expected headaches.
-But if you are interested in the fastest and easier solution, check with the installation company first.
+But if you want the quickest and easier solution, check with the installation company first.

 But if you are among the people who love completing tasks the DIY, you will have to try something different.
 You will have to decide on where to recycle the hot water heater.
-You can transport it to the local recycling centre or the scrapyard, but if that is not a viable solution, you can choose a pickup service that will pick up the heater and haul it away.
+You can transport it to the local recycling centre or the scrapyard, but if that is not a viable solution, you can choose a pickup service to pick up the heater and haul it away.

-At Paul’s Rubbish Removal team will help you dispose of the water heater the right way and at a lower cost.
-We will arrive in your home and remove the old heater along with anything else you would want to get rid of.
-You can scrap the hot water heater and most recycling centres are ready to accept it as scrap metals.
-However, before doing that, you have to ensure that the tank is fully drained.
+At Paul’s Rubbish Removal Sydney, our team will help you dispose of the water heater correctly and at a lower cost.
+We will arrive in your home and remove the old heater and anything else you want to get rid of.
+You can scrap the hot water heater; most recycling centres are ready to accept it as scrap metals.
+However, you must ensure the tank is fully drained before doing that.